21 January 2026 Insights

 Magnetic

-Magnetic pig signallers are certainly not a new technology but they have evolved over the years to become more reliable, customisable and smarter.
-Magnetic pig signallers will work with any pipeline medium – the only requirement is that pigs are carrying magnets.
-Here is how they function:
+Magnetic pig signallers are not a new technology but they have evolved to become more reliable, configurable and easier to use.
+The work across any pipeline medium – the only requirement is that the pig carries magnetics.

-Detection Alert: Once the pig has been detected, the signaller will activate an alert.
-This can vary from visual signals like flashing LED lights or remotely to a control room or a handheld device.
-The pig passage data will also be logged in the unit along with date and time for future review.
+Detection Alert: Once passage is detected, the signaller activates an alert.
+This may be a local visual indication (e.g LEDs), and/or a remote signal to a control room or handheld device.
+The event is also logged with date and time for later review.

-Reset and Readiness: After detecting a pig and sending out an alert, either locally or remotely, the signaller will reset after a pre-determined time, ensuring it is ready for the next pig.
-Alternatively, the unit can be reset manually via the push button or from the control room.
+Reset and Readiness: After signalling, the unit resets automatically after a pre-determined interval so it is ready for the next pig.
+If preferred, it can also be reset manually via the push button or from the control system.

 Ultrasonic

 Ultrasonic pig signallers offer a sophisticated approach to pig detection and have the added advantage of being able to detect the position of a stationary pig, not just the passage of a moving one.
-They also don’t require any magnets or transmitters on the pig to operate.
+They also do not require magnets or transmitters on the pig to operate.

-Ultrasonic Pulse Emission: The signaller is equipped with an ultrasonic transducer, provided on a cable, and uses the pulse-echo method to detect the time of flight of ultrasonic pulses through the pipe.
-An ultrasonic pulse is sent through the pipe wall and provided that the line is filled with liquid, the unit can see a reflection of the pulse from the other side of the pig.
+Ultrasonic Pulse Emission: The signaller is equipped with an ultrasonic transducer, supplied on a cable, and uses the pulse-echo method to monitor the time of flight of ultrasonic pulses through the pipe.
+When the unit is first switched on, it establishes a baseline internal diameter for the pipeline from the returned signal.
+Provided the line is liquid-filled, the device can “see” a stable reaction from the opposite side of the pipe.

 Acoustic